 Buettner landed a summer internship at American Trim working in information technology.
 Beyond his technical skills, Buettner found he was developing his communication abilities, a skill he knew he needed but hadn’t yet begun to build.

 “In working in a professional environment, I've learned the etiquette that comes with being a professional: proper communication between colleagues and clients and due-diligence to employer,” Buettner said.
 “With regards to being an Information Technology Assistant, my role in documentation and as a help-desk analyst has strengthened my communication skills.”

 Students from the area who are enrolled on other Ohio State campuses often attend the Lima job fair to help narrow their search to places that allow them to live at home.
 Others hone in on the fairs that cater to industries they are interested in.

 Linnea Stephens, an agricultural communication major, attended a job fair on the Columbus campus designed for students in the College of Food, Agricultural, and Environmental Sciences.
 She had her first internship opportunity lined up by November of her freshman year for the following spring.
 It was one county away from her hometown and within easy commuting distance.
 She plans to return to the same company but in a different region of the country for her next assignment.

 “I went to the ag internship fair in Columbus,” said Stephens, of Columbus Grove who worked at Crop Productions Services in Delphos.
 “CPS was one of the few people who wanted to talk to me because I was only a freshman.
 They saw my initiative as a freshman already trying to get an internship.”

-Ohio State Lima holds two Job and Internship Fairs each year for students, alumni and community members.
-The fall 2017 fair is scheduled for Sept.
-14, 2017, and the spring 2018 fair is March 29, 2018.
+Ohio State Lima holds two Job and Internship Fairs each year for students, alumni and community members held during the fall and spring semesters.
 Both are free and open to the public to attend as a job seeker.